 Minimizes Serious Falls

-This figure is a measure of the percent of long-term stay residents which sustained falls which caused serious injury.
-This is one of the statistics we use in computing our nursing grades.
+This figure gauges the percentage of long-term stay patients which sustained a fall which caused severe injury.
+We use this statistic in computing nursing scores.

 Minimizes Urinary Tract Infections